 Spaceballs spoofed this in so many ways, from putting the movie's name on every other product, to having Dark Helmet play with the action figures.
 See the page quote.

-One of the reason why there is so little merchandise an agreement about Spaceballs and Star Wars.
+One of the reasons why there is so little merchandise is due to an agreement between George Lucas and the producers of Spaceballs.

 The Lord of the Rings movies expanded their merch into replica weapons, shields, helmets, costumes, flags, pipes, and jewelry worn by the characters, along with the more prosaic buttons, pins, books, posters, mousepads, and t-shirts.